-(Note: This post content is courtesy of our leader Katie, who originally wrote it up for BabyCenter/BBC early last month, and gave permission to post it here.
+(Note: The original post content is courtesy of our former leader Katie, who originally wrote it up for BabyCenter/BBC, and gave permission to post it here.
 The photos are courtesy of our group.)

 The weather is getting cold, and suddenly you are wondering how to keep baby warm.
 How many layers should you use?
 How do you get from car to carrier?
 What should baby wear?
 Where can you find a babywearing coat?
 What kind of cover should you get if you wrap?
 What bout back carries?
 What if you are short on cash?
 Not to fear – I have been there done that in wind chills double digits below zero with infants to preschoolers in my carriers (and in multiple carriers!).

 The most important thing to remember is the same no matter what weather you wear in – keep baby’s airway clear.
 As always, chin up, a free path to fresh air, and no slumping.
 Second most important actually has to do with the cold weather.
 Be careful not to overheat or freeze baby.
 If possible, put baby in the carrier before either of you are wearing your outer layers, then layer over both of you.
 Apart from making it easier to identify baby’s body temperature, layering over both of you allows you to disrobe when you get inside without having to remove baby (yay errands!).